 by Nora Horvath in Community, June 19th, 2016

 The easiest way to improve a grilled steak is with a standout marinade.
 This week’s Most Popular Pin of the Week, a top-rated skirt steak from Marcela Valladolid, combines sweet orange slices with salty soy sauce and crisp lager to create stellar flavor and keep the meat juicy all the way through.
 After marinating for an hour, the steak is ready to hit the grill.
 Thanks to the thin nature of skirt steak, it takes only about 4 minutes on each side before it’s medium-rare and ready to serve.

-For more summertime barbecue inspiration, check out Food Network’s Let’s Celebrate board on Pinterest.
+For more summertime barbecue inspiration, check out Food Network’s Let’s Grill! board on Pinterest.

 For more crowd-pleasing recipes, check out Food Network’s Let’s Entertain board on Pinterest.

 Get the Recipe: Ice Cream Layer Cake

 by Nora Horvath in Community, June 5th, 2016

 Easy to make in a hurry, Ina Garten’s light, fluffy doughnuts are a surprisingly healthy version of the classic coffee-shop treat and are this week’s Most Popular Pin of the Week.
 Ina bakes the doughnuts instead of frying them, which not only turns out a soft, tender finished product, but also keeps you from having to work with messy hot oil.
 After the doughnuts come out of the oven, Ina dips them in butter and cinnamon sugar to create the sweet and cinnamon-y glaze you know and love.

 For more sweet-tooth-satisfying desserts, check out Food Network’s Let’s Bake! board on Pinterest.

 Get the Recipe: Ina’s Cinnamon Baked Doughnuts